juburr/corecci/README.md

 ## Features
-- **FIPS-compliant checkout command**
+- **FIPS- and CNSA-compliant checkout command**
-The built-in CircleCI checkout command may fail in certain jobs when FIPS mode is enabled.
-This occurs because CircleCI deploy keys all use ED25519 by default, which is not FIPS compliant.
-FIPS mode depends heavily on the underlying host configuration, so this issue primarily affects self-hosted CircleCI servers, particularly in environments maintained to comply with NIST SP 800-171 or DoD CMMC requirements.
+The built-in CircleCI checkout command fails in certain jobs when FIPS mode is enabled.
+This issue primarily affects self-hosted CircleCI servers, particularly in environments maintained to comply with NIST SP 800-171 or DoD CMMC requirements.
 When using newer container images such as rocky:9 or ubi:9 in these FIPS-enabled environments, the checkout command fails.
-This does not appear to be an issue on the public cloud version at app.circleci.com.
+This does not appear to be an issue on the public cloud version at app.circleci.com, as FIPS mode depends heavily on the underlying host configurations.
 This orb therefore provides a custom checkout command that allows you to use custom ECDSA keys until this issue is resolved by CircleCI.
+Every effort was made to make this custom checkout command compliant with NSA's Commercial National Security Algorithm Suite (CNSA) 2.0.

 - **Shallow checkout command**
 Many organizations have enormous git respositories that have built up over the course of more than a decade, to include monorepos that host multiple services or applications.
 The checkout command for these repositories can often take a ridiculous amount of time.
 This orb provides a shallow checkout command to pull source code for the current head commit only, with a depth of 1.
 This allows for extremely fast checkouts when using massive repositories as compared to the built-in checkout command.
-Development of this feature is still in progress.

 - **Persist to S3 command**
 After many years of working with CircleCI, I also observed that the `persist_to_workspace` command could also suck up tons of time, especially to tar and un-tar files.
 Many companies also persist certain release artifacts to an S3 storage for long-term storage.
 This orb therefore offers a `persist_to_s3` command as a convenience command.
 Development of this feature is still in progress.